 As previously mentioned, there is no Cayman Islands tax rate for companies incorporated in this jurisdiction, however, the Common Reporting Standards (CRS) are to be observed by companies as they represent a global standard in the automatic exchange of financial information for tax purposes.

 We have mentioned above that the Cayman Islands implement the United States Foreign Account Tax Compliance Act (FACTA).
 The CRS builds on this framework and it allows specific information to be exchanges on an annual basis in case of reportable jurisdictions.
+Companies benefit from the lack of Cayman Islands taxes, however, they are required to observe these acts to function lawfully.

 The list of countries has been updated in 2020 and it includes the following: